 Cross, Rebele, and Grant make several recommendations for fixing this imbalance, including encouraging behavioral change, using technology to make information more accessible, and making structural changes.

 But how do you find the strongest collaborators that may be the greatest flight risks?
 Social recognition, which collects crowdsourced feedback from across the organization, gives leaders a comprehensive view of the work that’s happening in their team or department.
-It allows managers to find patterns in recognition data to discover hidden influencers.
+It allows managers to find patterns in employee recognition data to discover hidden influencers.

 Authors of the article agree: “Consider professional basketball, hockey, and soccer teams.
 They don’t just measure goals; they also track assists.
 Organizations should do the same, using tools such as network analysis, peer recognition programs, and value-added performance metrics.”